The Lebanon Valley College Honors Program

 For residential students, you’ll also live with your Honors Program peers, who come from diverse backgrounds and have varied academic interests.

-The Honors community is intentionally diverse and inclusive, with people from a variety of backgrounds coming together to respect and support each other.
+The Honors community is intentionally diverse and inclusive, with people from various backgrounds coming together to respect and support each other.
 We encourage applications from students of all races, ethnicities, national origins, religions, abilities, gender identities, and backgrounds; from students who are first in their family to go to college; and from all students who are passionate about learning and making the world better.

 - An annual $1,000 scholarship toward tuition